-do_d (arg)
+do_d(arg)

 d(own) [count] Move the current frame count (default one) levels down in the stack trace (to a newer frame).
+Will skip hidden frames.

-do_debug (arg)
+do_debug(arg)

 debug code Enter a recursive debugger that steps through the code argument (which is an arbitrary expression or statement to be executed in the current environment).